torch-core/tep-vault-standard/tep-vault.md

 ###### Multi-Asset Storage

-For vaults managing multiple underlying assets, the following persistent storage variables MUST be implemented in the contract’s data cell.
+For vaults managing multiple underlying assets, the following persistent storage variables SHOULD be implemented in the contract’s data cell.
 These use dictionaries for mapping and a nested cell for efficient handling of numerous assets.

 - **`totalAssetsDict`**
   - **Description**: Dictionary mapping underlying asset identifiers to the total amounts managed by the vault.